What Does Retinol Really Do for Your Skin? (Benefits, Side Effects & Best Practices)

 Key Benefits of Retinol

-1. Anti-Aging Powerhouse – Retinol is one of the most researched ingredients in skincare.
-By boosting collagen production and increasing skin cell turnover, it reduces the appearance of fine lines and wrinkles, helping skin look smoother and more youthful over time.
+1. Defies Age: Did you know retinol is one of the most well-researched ingredients in skincare?
+It helps boost collagen production and speeds up skin cell turnover, which in turn reduces the appearance of fine lines and wrinkles.
+With consistent use, your skin looks smoother, firmer, and more youthful over time.

 Retinol vs. Tretinoin: What’s the Difference?